Curtis P. Berlinguette

 Curtis P. Berlinguette is a Canadian chemist, materials scientist, and entrepreneur known for his research in materials science and clean energy technologies.
 He holds a faculty position at the University of British Columbia where he is a Professor of Chemistry and Chemical and Biological Engineering.
 He serves as a CIFAR Program Co-Director in Accelerated Decarbonization and is a Principal Investigator at the Stewart Blusson Quantum Matter Institute.
 Berlinguette is a Fellow of the Royal Society of Canada.
-Berlinguette is also a founder of several companies, including Miru (energy-efficient windows) and Sora Fuel (carbon-neutral aviation fuels).
+Berlinguette is also a founder of several companies, including Miru (energy-efficient windows), Sora Fuel (decarbonized fuels), CURA Climate (decarbonized cement), and Carbonyx Minerals (carbon-negative materials).
 His academic research group designs and builds electrochemical reactors to accelerate the discovery and translation of decarbonization technologies.

 Education and career

 Berlinguette earned his BSc at the University of Alberta in 2000, and his PhD in Inorganic Chemistry at Texas A&M University in 2004 under the supervision of Professor Kim R. Dunbar.
 After completing his postdoctoral studies at Harvard University with Professor Richard H. Holm, Berlinguette began his independent academic career at the University of Calgary in the Department of Chemistry in 2006.
 In 2013, Berlinguette joined the University of British Columbia.
-Berlinguette is commercializing technologies invented in his labs through Miru and Sora Fuel.
+Berlinguette has co-founded companies (Miru, Sora, CURA, and Carbonyx) to commercialize technologies invented in his labs.